GodotVR/godot-oculus-asset/README.md

 This module only has support for Windows and the Oculus client software must be installed.
 Oculus does not (yet) supply an environment for Mac OS X nor Linux.
-This module does not support Gear VR.
+This module does not support Gear VR, Oculus Go or Oculus Quest.

 Source code for this module can be found here: https://github.com/GodotVR/godot_oculus